Napanee Fair

 36. Knitted afghan, 175" to 250" perimeter

-37. Knitted adult sweater or cardigan
+37.a.)
+Knitted adult sweater or cardigan

 Maple Ridge Institute Special: Most points sections 27-37, $10.00